The White and Black Cat Metaphor That Helped Me Make Sense of Womanhood

 How I’m using this metaphor in my own world

 Often, for me, the balance tips too far toward the ‘white cat’ energy, and that’s usually when I know I need to leave the house by myself.
 I’ve been challenging myself to find more black cat energy when I can in small, tiny ways.
 I’m currently 8 months pregnant, so I am FULL of maternal energy.
 I’m nesting.
 I’m setting up our new house.
 I’m taking care of our dog and cat, which is surprisingly time-consuming for someone who stays home with them 24/7—this somehow only makes them needier!
 I’m spending quality time with my husband.
-I’m investing time in my extended family so they feel cared for and supported.
-I’m hanging out with my parents just because they’re fun to spend time with.
+I’m spending time with our families.
 But if I’m not careful?
-My entire week is family, caretaking, baby prep, dog walks, grocery trip runs, etc. I start to feel beholden to chores, appointments, and helping out—and not at all to myself.
+My entire week is family, caretaking, baby prep, dog walks, grocery stores, etc. I start to feel beholden to chores, appointments, the house, and helping out—and not at all to myself.

 But I’m human, and I need time to recharge to stay at this Olympic level.

-Having the language for white cat / black cat helps me notice when I’ve been ALL white kitten and not at all black cat.
+Having the language for white cat / black cat helps me notice when I’ve been ALL white cat and not at all black cat.

 • Taking a bath and locking the door.
 I am not available.

-• Walking through the stores at our upscale mall and buying myself a smoothie!
+• Walking through the stores at our mall and buying myself a smoothie!
 Shopping for myself unlocks a lot of black cat energy because when I see outfits (workout clothes, business clothes, beautiful dresses…) I am reminded of the woman I am versus the caretaker I am.
-Also having a family and house comes with so many expenses.
+Also, having a family and a home comes with many expenses.
 Spending even a little bit on myself feels like a reclamation of selfhood.
 It’s like saying, “Hey, I matter.
-I keep this whole boat afloat.”
+I’m a key part of keeping this whole boat afloat.”

 • Cancelling an appt.